yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 Underwriters purchase securities in bulk from issuers then distribute such securities to the public/clients.
 Clients might or might not buy them from underwriters.
 As a result, underwriters take risks when not having such securities sold; or earning underwriting spread if there is rise in security values.

+* Leveraged Buyout (LBO) 杠杆收购

+A leveraged buyout (LBO) is the acquisition of another company using a significant amount of borrowed money (bonds or loans) to meet the cost of acquisition.